jgh9094/jgh9094.github.io/_pages/teaching.md

 <br>
 <i>Spring 2019, Spring 2020</i>
 <br>
-Helped teach an estimated 30 high school students different topics in computer science: code development, web development, and problem solving.
+Helped teach an estimated 30 high school students different topics in computer science regarding code development, web development, and problem solving.
 Along with teaching, I also helped a group of students on their final project website that would be presented to the class and visiting families on the last day.
 </font> </p>